ids-s1-20/project-x404_pagenotfound/README.md

 eruptions.
-Through our investigation we have come across many new potential relationships between these factors, which should further research be conducted with perhaps more expert knowledge on the subject could be really beneficial to looking at which areas are and could potentially become more dangerous places for living and biodiversity development.
+Through our investigation we have come across many new potential relationships between these factors, which should further research be conducted with perhaps more expert knowledge on the subject could be really beneficial to looking at which areas that are and could potentially become more dangerous places for living and biodiversity development.